Rotary Technology Tournament 2026

-Havant Rotary ran our first Technology Tournament in March 2025.
-The tournament which is a STEM approved competition took place at Horndean Technology College.
+Havant Rotary ran our second Technology Tournament in March 2026.
+The tournament which is a STEM approved competition took place at Horndean Technology College and featured 19 teams of 4 students from 10 local schools.

-24 teams of 4 students from 12 local schools took part.
-The Tournament challenged students to design, develop, build and test a solution to an unknown technical challenge, using materials supplied, against the clock.
+The Tournament challenges students to design, develop, build and test a solution to an unknown technical challenge, using materials supplied, against the clock.

-The students did an excellent job and the solutions were varied and interesting.
-Through great teamwork, nearly all the teams succeeded in the task at hand.
+The students did an excellent job and the solutions were varied and interesting. .
 The students were able to test their solutions using the test rigs and make adjustments up until the final judging moment of truth.

-Judges and teachers both agreed that it had been an really good day and that the students had created excellent solutions to a difficult problem.
+Judges and teachers both agreed that it had been an really good day and that the students had created excellent solutions One of the great things is to see the teams work together.
 The future of engineering is safe with them.

-Winners were Henry Cort School who won the Foundation competition and The Cowplain School won the Intermediate section.
+Winners were Cowplain School who won the Foundation competition and UTC Portsmouth who won the Intermediate section.

 Some of our current projects